wadpac/GGIR/docs/articles/chapter8_SleepFundamentalsSibs.md

-The algorithm proposed by Cole et al. [link](https://doi.org/10.1093/sleep/15.5.461), more specifically GGIR uses the algortihm proposed in the paper for 10-second non-overlapping epochs with counts expressed average per minute.
+The algorithm proposed by Cole et al. [link](https://doi.org/10.1093/sleep/15.5.461), more specifically GGIR uses the algorithm proposed in the paper for 10-second non-overlapping epochs with counts expressed average per minute.
 We skip the re-scoring steps as the paper showed marginal added value of this added complexity.
-To use the GGIR implementation of this algortihm, specify parameters `HASIB.algo = "ColeKripke1992"` and `Sadeh_axis = "Y"` to indicate that the algorithm should use the Y-axis of the sensor.
+To use the GGIR implementation of this algorithm, specify parameters `HASIB.algo = "ColeKripke1992"` and `Sadeh_axis = "Y"` to indicate that the algorithm should use the Y-axis of the sensor.